pvswie/Wifi-network-reliability-testtool/README.md

 - A iperf2 and/or iperf3 server, preferably inside the local (home) network, e.g. on the internet router.

 Why I needed this script:
 In a small apartment with too many to count wifi networks I experience occasional (monthly - weeky - daily) issues.
 Such an issue starts with wifi performance dropping until it becomes completely unusable.
-Some time later wifi starts to work again but the huge amount of visible wifi networks dropped to only a handful.
-I tried with 2 other APs and ended up killing them both.
+Some time later wifi starts to work again.
+I once noted that by that time the number of visible wifi networks has dropped to only a handful.
+In an attempt to fix the issue I tried with 2 other APs and ended up killing them both.
 My intention is to have a device monitor Wifi 24/7/365 logging issues.
 Hopefully the logging will lead to date-time stamps where the issues happen and through that identify what is causing it.

 Remarks: